M. A. Mannan (neurologist): Career

-Mannan was an elected Awami League Member of the Parliament (MP) from Kishoreganj-2 (Katiadi-Pakundia) constituency in 2001 and 2008.
-He was the founding Head of Department of Neurology of Institute of Post Graduation and Medical Research (now named BSMMU).
+Mannan was an elected Awami League member of parliament (MP) from the Kishoreganj-2 (Katiadi-Pakundia) constituency in 2001 and 2008.
+He was the founding head of the Department of Neurology of Institute of Post Graduation and Medical Research (now named BSMMU).
 He was the founder-president of Neurology Foundation, Dhaka and Epilepsy Association of Bangladesh.
 He was also the founder of Bangladesh Tourism.

 Mannan founded Dr Abdul Mannan Mohila College.